debojjalb/debojjalb.github.io/_pages/Gallery.md

     </div>
     <div>
         <img src="/images/Niagara2.jpg" alt="Image 5.2">
-        <p><strong>Caption:</strong> Boat ride into (?) the Niagara Falls ((world's fastest-moving waterfall))</p>
+        <p><strong>Caption:</strong> Boat ride into (?) the Niagara Falls (world's fastest-moving waterfall)</p>
     </div>
     <div>
         <img src="/images/Niagara3.jpg" alt="Image 5.3">
         <p><strong>Caption:</strong> Located 4km away from niagara falls, the white water walk is one of the wildest gorge.
 The way to the gorge is by going 230ft underground followed by a 240ft long tunnel.
-The opposite side of the gorge is New York State, USA (our background in the images!).
+The opposite side of the gorge is New York State, USA.
 The border passes along the gorge.</p>
     </div>
 </div>